Epic-dog/Project-M---Emby-Plugin/README.md

-# Emby projectM Visualizer (proof of concept, not build or test currently)
+# Emby projectM Visualizer
+(proof of concept, not built or tested currently)

 #Build Instructions
 This guide explains how to build:
 1. The Emby plugin DLL